dottormale/Qtransform_torch/README.md

 This repository contains implementations for cubic spline interpolation using PyTorch.
 The primary components include:

 1. `Cubic_Spline_Interpolation.ipynb`: A Jupyter notebook demonstrating the usage and implementation of cubic spline interpolation.
+2. `GPU_qtransform_benchmark.ipynb`: A jupyter notebook to test inputs with batch dimenions for interpolation and for speed benchmarking the qtransform against gwpy's qtransform on batched input.
-2. `torch_spline_interpolation.py`: A Python module providing functions for 1D and 2D spline interpolation.
+3. `torch_spline_interpolation.py`: A Python module providing functions for 1D and 2D spline interpolation.
-3. `qptransformlinear.py`: A Python module for Q-transform linear interpolation using PyTorch.
+4. `qptransformlinear.py`: A Python module for Q-transform linear interpolation using PyTorch.
-4. `qtransform.py`: integration of https://github.com/ML4GW/ml4gw/blob/dev/ml4gw/transforms/qtransform.py with `torch_spline_interpolation.py`
+5. `qtransform.py`: integration of https://github.com/ML4GW/ml4gw/blob/dev/ml4gw/transforms/qtransform.py with `torch_spline_interpolation.py`
-5. `torch_smoothing_spline_interpolation.py`: A Python module for smoothing spline interpolation using PyTorch.
+6. `torch_smoothing_spline_interpolation.py`: A Python module for smoothing spline interpolation using PyTorch.

 ## Table of Contents